astronomer/docs/software/houston-api-examples.md

 To run this mutation, you'll need:

 - System Admin Permissions
 - The user's email address.
-Additionally, ensure that the user has already begun creating an account on the platform.
+This needs to be the email address that the user provided when they began creating an account on the platform.
 They must have signed up for an account, and Astronomer Software must already have generated an invite token for the user.

 The following request verifies the email and returns `true` or `false` based on whether the mutation was successful.